Meet our Champions

 Daniel Yara (Medicines and Healthcare Products Regulatory Agency, UK)

-Daniel was awarded his PhD in 2021 from the University of East Anglia, UK, after investigating the interaction of the human gastrointestinal tract and outer membrane vesicles secreted by enterohaemorrhagic Escherichia coli.
-Since his PhD, Daniel attained experience in various microbiological fields and is currently studying the serological response elicited by natural infection and vaccination.
-Daniel has been a member of the Microbiology Society since 2017 and is keen to be involved in the promotion of both the Society and microbiology.
+I was awarded my PhD in 2021 from the University of East Anglia, UK, after investigating the interaction of the human gastrointestinal tract and outer membrane vesicles secreted by enterohaemorrhagic Escherichia coli.
+Since my PhD, I gained experience in various microbiological fields and am currently studying the serological response elicited by natural infection and vaccination.
+I have been a member of the Microbiology Society since 2017 and am keen to be involved in the promotion of both the Society and microbiology.

 -